ibkernel/custom-record-grep/README.md

 ```
 **If there is more than one record in a single file, the indexing file is consider corresponding only to the first record, the rest remains default**

-Although, crgrep works only if the input data were all well formatted, crgrep can took care all of the preprocessing stuff for us.
-All crgrep need is just some arguments .
-See instruction below.
+Although, crgrep works only if the input data were all well formatted, **crgrep can took care all of the preprocessing stuff for us**.
+All crgrep need is just some arguments, see instruction below.

 ## Usage